 - Batter up!
 You'll need three bowls: Two for flour and spice combinations and one for the spicy buttermilk and hot sauce combination.

 - Then fry, fry, fry!
-I don't have photos of the chicken frying because it's really not that pretty and hot oil is something you never, ever want to take your eye off of.
+I don’t have photos of the Nashville chicken frying because it’s not that pretty, and hot oil is something you never want to take your eye off.
 Keep the temperature at about 335 degrees and you should be safe.
 I used a deep fryer to easily maintain the temperature.

-- Drain on a rack and that's it!
+- Drain the Nashville chicken on a rack, and that’s it!
 If you need to fry in batches, preheat an oven to 175 degrees to hold the chicken warm.

 - Mix up the sweet-spicy hot sauce to brush over the top.

-- And enjoy with white bread and pickles!
+- And enjoy the Nashville chicken with white bread and pickles!

 - Creamy Cucumber Salad with Yogurt